 Konnos Bay is located halfway between Protaras and Ayia Napa.
 Luckily for us, this popular, beautiful beach was accessible by a track from our hotel, Grecian Park.

 Konnos Bay is a small cove with calm waters thanks to its sheltered location.
 We loved that it was surrounded by greenery all over the cliffs.

 The water in Konnos Bay was magical and we were so lucky that it was within walking distance of our hotel!

 Whilst we are spoilt with our beaches in Australia, I was really impressed by the beaches in Cyrus.
-We visited a lot more beaches than these five during our week in Cyprus, however these were by far our favourites.
+We visited dozens of beaches during our week in Cyprus, however these were by far our favourites.

 Have you been to Cyprus? x

 PIN FOR LATER:

 This post was written in collaboration with Austrack Campers.